The MSX was an an early attempt to establish a single standard in home computing.

 After 1986, Microsoft stopped supporting the MSX standard.

-Interest in europe and other parts of the world was decreasing
+Interest in Europe and other parts of the world was decreasing

 so the MSX2+ was never manufactured and sold outside Japan.